Kalat District

 The climate is arid, hot in summer and cold in winter, with most rainfall occurring in the winter.
-The terrain is mountainous with several valleys and one main river, mount Harboi in Kalat is known for Juniper old trees, the Moro River.
-The main economic activities are agriculture and livestock farming.
-The current Khan of Kalat is a ceremonial title held by Mir Suleman Dawood Jan, and efforts have been made by the Pakistani government to reconcile with him, his son Prince Mohammed, who is next in line to be the Khan of Kalat is pro-Pakistan.
+The terrain is mountainous with several valleys and one main river.

+The Khan of Kalat is a ceremonial title held by Mir Suleman Dawood Jan, and efforts have been made by the Pakistani government to reconcile with him; his son Mohammed, who is next in line to be the Khan of Kalat, is pro-Pakistan.

 Administration

 The district is administratively subdivided into the following tehsils: